-As for the design, the new 508 takes the inspiration from the Instinct Concept unveiled at last year’s Geneva Show.
-The headlamps are full LED, while the tail lamps are 3D LEDs with adaptive intensity.
-These lights will differ in appearance depending on side or full rear view.
+As for the design, the new 508 gets inspired by the Instinct Concept unveiled at the last year’s Geneva Show.
+The headlamps are full LEDs, while the taillamps are 3D LEDs with adaptive intensity.
+These lights will differ in appearance depending on the side or full rear view.

 The new 508 is built on PSA’s EMP2 (Efficient Modular Platform) platform, which shaves off 70 kg compared to the previous generation.
 There is also a new body-welding technique strengthened with 24 m of structural adhesive, providing greater rigidity and a guarantee of better durability.

 Peugeot has limited the length of the car to 4.75 m, vs 4.83 m of the outgoing model, for improved maneuverability.
 Height measures 1.40 m, which is 6 cm less than the previous model.
 However, the width has been increased by 2 cm, which now measures 1.84 m.
 The wheelbase — at 2.79 m — has been shortened by 2.4 cm.